 The general medical belief is that once the rash is fully crusted over, you are no longer contagious.
 Overall, as I mentioned earlier, those with shingles should avoid those who haven’t had chickenpox or been vaccinated.

 Does having chickenpox increase the chance of getting shingles later in life?
 What if you have the varicella vaccine?

 If you get the varicella vaccine, you are not expected to get shingles.
 However, having had the chickenpox illness, itself, means the virus is in your body and dormant, which often leads to shingles later in life.

 Can shingles cause nerve damage to the eyes if the outbreak occurs on the face?

 The virus potentially damages nerves including those of the eye.
 Because ocular (vision) nerves are sensitive, damaging them can lead to reduced vision.
 If you have a shingles outbreak on the face, you need to see your primary care physician immediately.
 Early care of shingles can lead to much better outcomes when it comes to both short-term and long-term pain.

 The earlier treatment can take place, the less likely it is for someone to have ongoing pain from shingles.
 Sometimes the pain in the area where the shingles occurred may last from months to years.
 This pain is called postherpetic neuralgia.
 It occurs when the nerves have been damaged after an outbreak of shingles.
 Pain ranges from mild to very severe.
 Postherpetic neuralgia is more likely to occur in persons over age 60.

-My colleagues at the Deaconess Comprehensive Pain Center offer treatment that can help with the immediate pain of shingles, and it has been proven to significantly reduce the likelihood of developing postherpetic neuralgia.
+The Deaconess Comprehensive Pain Center offers treatment that can help with the immediate pain of shingles, and it has been proven to significantly reduce the likelihood of developing postherpetic neuralgia.